 In 2014 the UK Education Funding Agency (EFA) made CBDM a mandatory requirement for the evaluation of designs submitted for the Priority Schools Building Programme (PSBP).
-School designs submitted to the PSBP must achieve certain 'target' criteria for the useful daylight illuminance metric (proposed by Prof Mardaljevic in 2005).
+School designs submitted to the PSBP must achieve certain 'target' criteria for the useful daylight illuminance metric (proposed by Mardaljevic in 2005).
 This is believed to be the first major upgrade to mandatory daylight requirements since the introduction of the daylight factor more than half a century ago.
-The PSBP has a total value of over £10bn.
+The PSBP had a total value of over £10bn.
+In 2018 the EFA made the CBDM evaluation mandatory for all of its school building programmes.

 The UK adoption of CBDM in mandatory codes has led to a market transformation in both the skills base (numbers of CBDM practitioners) and the range of available software (developers responded very quickly to this new market opportunity).